-The best place to start is usually SEO, and getting the website sorted.
+The best place to start is usually SEO, and getting the website sorted, as Organic Traffic generates the highest quality traffic.
 Then you could bring in a paid campaign with a small budget to test the waters and see how it goes.
 If we don’t get the results we were hoping for, we can tweak the campaign, or try something else!
 It can be a bit of trial and error for some industries to see what people respond to the best.
 But the main benefits of digital marketing are its flexibility and scalability.

 If you have any questions, or would like to discuss how we can help your business grow it’s presence online, get in touch, we would love to hear from you!

 Search Engine Optimisation (SEO) involves making changes to your website and online presence to help drive Organic Traffic to your website.
 The goal is to increase the quantity and quality of traffic to your website (with the emphasis on quality).
 Organic Traffic generated from SEO is far better quality than paid traffic.

 SEO today requires you to consider your users, what they need, and trying to solve their problems.
 It is a long term strategy and can take months to start seeing results.
 Good quality, relevant content plays a huge role in how well your website will perform.
 Many other factors also have an impact such as how many quality links you have pointing to the website, how often you get shared on social channels, how user friendly your website is, how fast the website is etc. As you can see it is a complex combination of factors that determine how well your website will perform.
 There are three main components of SEO – on-page, off-page and content.